 Miles, a five-year-old leukemia patient at the time, saw his wish granted on a grand scale.
 The city of San Francisco and the foundation came together to create an elaborate setup that sent him on a one day adventure throughout the city.

 He helped others, fought crime, and emulated his hero for a day, an experience that brought joy not only to him but those that watched the viral video around the world.

 With 12,000 volunteers making sure Miles’every desire was met, and that Batkid got the authentic feel of being a superhero, brand advocacy shot through the roof as social media came alive with the story that no one could get enough of.

 It didn’t end there either—Batkid Begins: The Wish Heard Around the World, is a biography movie that followed the incredible results and was released in mid-2015.

-The name Batkid is now synonymous with brand advocacy that truly hit its mark, as popularity for the Make-A-Wish Foundation also soared following its Miles’ big day.
+The name Batkid is now synonymous with an advocacy marketing platform that truly hit its mark, as popularity for the Make-A-Wish Foundation also soared following its Miles’ big day.

 4) Starbucks & @tweetacoffee